Illeana Douglas

+Illeana Hesselberg (/ˌɪliˈɑːnə/ IL-ee-AH-nə; born July 25, 1961), known professionally as Illeana Douglas, is an American actress and filmmaker.
+Following her screen debut with a small part in Hello Again (1987), she went on to appear in a variety of mainstream and independent features throughout the 1990s, such as Goodfellas (1990), Cape Fear (1991), Alive (1993), To Die For (1995), Grace of My Heart (1996), Chasing Amy, Picture Perfect (both 1997), Happy, Texas; Message in a Bottle; and Stir of Echoes (all 1999).
+Her other credits include The Next Best Thing (2000), Ghost World (2001), Dummy (2002), Factory Girl (2006), She's Funny That Way (2014), and Return to Sender (2015).

+Outside film, Douglas won the Satellite Award for Best Actress for her starring role as Wendy Ward on the short-lived sitcom Action (1999).
+She appeared as Angela on the first season of Six Feet Under (2001), receiving a nomination for the Primetime Emmy for Outstanding Guest Actress, and played the recurring role of Gina Bernardo on Law & Order: SVU (2002–2003).
+Her other work includes Easy to Assemble (2008–2012), a web series she created, wrote, and starred in.
+Douglas appears regularly on Turner Classic Movies, hosting specials focused on female filmmakers throughout history.

 Early life

-Douglas was born in Quincy, Massachusetts, the daughter of Joan Douglas (née Georgescu), a schoolteacher, and Gregory Hesselberg, a painter.
+Douglas was born on July 25, 1961 in New Haven, Connecticut, the daughter of Joan Douglas (née Georgescu), a schoolteacher, and Gregory Hesselberg (1926–2017), a painter.
 Douglas's father was the son of Hollywood actor Melvyn Douglas and his wife, the artist Rosalind Hightower.
-Douglas had two older brothers, the late Stefan Gregor Hesselberg, a technician in the histology laboratory at the Massachusetts Institute of Technology who also trained racehorses in Verona, Italy, and Erik Hesselberg, a journalist.
+Douglas had two older brothers, Stefan Gregor Hesselberg (1958–2007), a technician in the histology laboratory at the Massachusetts Institute of Technology who also trained racehorses in Verona, Italy, and Erik Hesselberg, a journalist.
+Douglas along with her siblings are Mayflower descendants through their father's side.

-Douglas grew up in Connecticut, in the Old Saybrook area, and has said that she was also raised in many other cities, in Massachusetts where her father lived, Connecticut where her mother lived, and New York, where her extended family lived.
+Douglas grew up primarily in Old Saybrook, Connecticut, and has said that she was also raised in many other cities, in Massachusetts where her father lived, Connecticut where her mother lived, and New York, where her extended family lived.
 During her childhood she spent time going back and forth between relatives during the summer.
 Douglas said that her parents were heavily influenced by the 1970s hippie culture—her father especially by the movie Easy Rider.
 They had a loose parenting style and did not pressure her to go to college.
 Comedy albums were popular in her family.
 They would put on dramatic interpretations and performances.

 Douglas's mother's side is Roman Catholic—Italian and Romanian from Astoria, Queens.
 Her maternal grandmother worked in the restaurant at Gertz department store in Astoria; her maternal grandfather was a welder.
 Douglas said that her maternal grandmother, a former Rockette, had wanted to be an actor.
 She instilled in Douglas a love for the movies, which they attended together frequently when she was a child.